 Google Photos: Plans and pricing

-Google Photos is free, but you only get 15GB of storage, which is shared between Google Drive, Photos, and Gmail.
-If you want more space, there are three paid plans via Google One.
+Google Photos is free, but you only get 15GB of storage, which is shared between Google Drive (opens in new tab), Photos, and Gmail.
+If you want more space, there are three paid plans (opens in new tab) via Google One.
 These can be paid monthly, but you get two months free each year if you pay annually.

 In the US, 100GB of storage costs $1.99 a month, 200GB costs $2.99 a month, and 2TB costs $9.99 a month.
-This pricing is in line with competitors like Microsoft OneDrive and Apple One, but significantly cheaper options like IDrive and Backblaze do exist.
-Find out more about Google Drive's cloud storage capabilities in our full Google Drive review.
+This pricing is in line with competitors like Microsoft OneDrive (opens in new tab) and Apple One, but significantly cheaper options like IDrive (opens in new tab) and Backblaze (opens in new tab) do exist.

 Google Photos is a relatively straightforward cloud storage solution for photos and home videos.
 You can manually upload media to the cloud storage from your computer, or automatically upload from your mobile devices using the Google Photos iOS and Android apps.